 My consideration of internal control over compliance was for the limited purpose described in the Auditor's Responsibilities for the Audit of Compliance section above and was not designed to identify all deficiencies in internal control over compliance that might be material weakness or significant deficiencies in internal control over compliance.
 Given these limitations, during my audit I did not identify any deficiencies in internal control over compliance that I consider to be material weakness, as defined above.
-However, material weakness or significant deficiencies in internal weakness or significant deficiencies in internal control over compliance that I consider to be material weakness, as defined above.
 However, material weakness or significant deficiencies in internal control over compliance may exist that were not identified.